iscas-tis/ePMC/README.md

 * Stochastic Multi-player games (SMGs)
 * Probabilistic Parity Games (PPGs)

-All input models can be in the PRISM format and JANI format.
+All input models can be specified in the PRISM format and JANI format.

 EPMC implemented the supports for